 Any pain in the chest needs checking by a doctor unless you are sure of the cause, for instance if you have already been diagnosed with the MS hug and the symptoms have not changed.
-The MS hug is not dangerous but any chest pain should be taken seriously just in case it has a cause that needs immediate medical attention like heart or breathing problems.
+The MS hug is not dangerous but any chest pain should be taken seriously just in case it needs immediate medical attention like heart or breathing problems.

 It is best not to assume that what you are experiencing is part of your MS but to get checked out by a health professional straight away.
 Your MS nurse may be available at short notice or it may be quicker to see your GP.
 If you are at all worried about pain in your chest or if you have severe chest pain or difficulty breathing, you should go straight to the accident and emergency department of your local hospital.

-The MS hug, also known as banding or girdling, is a symptom of multiple sclerosis in which someone feels as if they have chest pain, rib pain or a tight uncomfortable band around their chest.
+The MS hug, also known as banding or girdling, is a symptom of multiple sclerosis in which you feel chest pain, rib pain or a tight uncomfortable band around your chest.
 It can be felt anywhere between the neck and the waist and may feel so tight around the chest that it’s painful to breathe.
 For some people, it can be pressure on just one side of their body.

 Some people experience a symptom similar to the MS hug but in their hands or feet, where it feels as though you are constantly wearing gloves or boots.
 For others, the tight feeling is around the head.
 The feeling can range from annoying to very painful.
 The feeling is different for everyone and may be described as pressure, an ache, a tickle, a pain or a burning feeling.
 It may be sharp or dull and can be short or long lasting.

 The MS hug feels different to each person.
-Consequently, you can help your health professionals by describing what you are experiencing as accurately as possible.
-In this way, they can understand what it feels like for you and any effect it is having on your everyday life.
+You can help your health professionals by describing what you are experiencing as accurately as possible.
+This means that they can understand what it feels like for you and what effect it is having on your everyday life.
 You might like to think about whether the feeling:

 - comes in short or long lasting bursts or is there all the time